What is the best cure for sleep apnea? The best treatment depends on your risk factors and causes for apnea breathing disorder. Find the cause first!

 Side effects:

-- This treatment is very effective for patients with mild and moderate apnea, and is based on Rematee therapy.
+This treatment is very effective for patients with mild and moderate apnea.

-People with obstructive sleep apnea have more severe apnea episodes when they sleep on their back.
+People with obstructive sleep apnea have more severe episodes when they sleep on their back.

 Sleeping on your back can cause gravity to pull your jaw and tongue back, narrowing the airways, causing hypopnea and apnea events, and creating tissue vibrations or snoring.